DevOluwapelumi/Group-Chat-App/README.md

 WhatsApp: A widely-used group chat app that offers messaging, voice, and video calls, as well as multimedia sharing.

-Slack: Primarily a team collaboration platform, Slack includes group chat functionality along with integrations and channels for organized discussions.
+Slack: Primarily a team collaboration platform, Slack includes group chat functionality along with Integrations and channels for organized discussions.

 Microsoft Teams: Another team collaboration tool that includes group chat, video conferencing, and integration with other Microsoft Office apps.